aframevr/aframe-presentation-kit/CONTENT.md

 ---

-## Easy: Familiar for Web Developers
+## Familiar for Web Developers

-- Can get by with just HTML
+- HTML
-- Same old DOM APIs
+- JavaScript and DOM APIs
 - Integrates with existing frameworks and libraries

 ```js